GoesToEleven/learn-to-code-go-version-03/000-bu-delcare-type-memory/readme.md

     - size: amount of memory used
     - representation: what is stored there
 - three classes of types
-    - builtin
-    - numeric, string, bool
+    - builtin: numeric, string, bool
     - reference
-struct
+    - struct
+- initialize = declaring and assigning
+- var
-initialize = declaring and assigning var use for zero value short declaration operator inside code block conversion over casting conversion has more casting allocates new memory and copies values in
+    - use for zero value
+- short declaration operator
+    - inside code block
+- conversion over casting
+    - conversion has more safety than casting
+    - conversion allocates new memory and copies values in

 # Types & Memory
 `bool` uses 1 byte of memory